 Gaffer tape must not be used for securing heavy cables or other items overhead, as it may unexpectedly tear or become un-stuck.
 Also it must never be used as electrical insulating tape, as it is not designed for that purpose and even the black variety cannot be relied upon to have good insulating properties.
 Further, as most types are flammable, gaffer tape must not be used close to hot surfaces such as lanterns, or in the vicinity of any source of ignition, such as pyrotechnics.
 It gets its name from the gaffers (chief electricians) of film sets, where the use of this kind of tape first became common.
 'Advance Gaffa' is a registered trade mark of Advance Tapes International Ltd. See also Duct tape.
 Compare PVC tape.

 It is important to understand that, as regards audio signals, the amount of gain is not a direct indication of the loudness of the sound produced by the speakers.
-An increase in gain at some point in the signal path (with no corresponding reduction elsewhere) will produce an increase in sound level, provided that limits on the levels being handled (from that point onwards) will not be exceeded.
+An increase in gain at some point in the signal path (with no corresponding reduction elsewhere) will produce an increase in sound level, provided that no limitations on the levels being handled (from that point onwards) have already been reached.
 However, a large gain applied at some point does not necessarily imply a high sound level.
 This is because the initial level of the signal may be extremely low, or because part of the gain applied at that point may be counteracted by a lack of it (or by a loss) elsewhere in the chain (or a combination of these two factors) − see Gain structure.